Peter Benjamin Graham

-Peter Benjamin Graham (4 June 1925 – 15 April 1987), was an Australian visual artist, printer, and art theorist.
+Peter Benjamin Graham (4 June 1925 – 15 April 1987) was an Australian visual artist, printer, and art theorist.

-In 1954, Graham began to explore native Australian wildlife (notably Kangaroos) and themes associated with Aboriginal culture, using the visual languages of European figurative Modernism and, later, geometric abstraction.
+In 1954, Graham began to explore native Australian wildlife (notably Kangaroos) and themes associated with Aboriginal culture, using the visual languages of European figurative modernism and, later, geometric abstraction.

 He began developing a new form of visual geometry related to Chaos Theory from 1960, eventually called Thematic Orchestration.
-The new visual language enabled the 2D deconstruction and synthesis of an observed subject, in a way fundamentally different from traditional abstraction.
-Thematic Orchestration allows the artist to 'grow' an image, producing almost infinite conscious invention.
+This new visual language enabled the 2D deconstruction and synthesis of an observed subject, in a way fundamentally different from traditional abstraction.
+Thematic Orchestration allowed the artist to 'grow' an image, producing almost infinite conscious invention.

-In 1964, Graham began developing what he called a high level visual notation system for pure visual imagery, which he first named "Notation Painting" and later "New Epoch Art".
+In 1964, Graham began developing what he called a high-level visual notation system for pure visual imagery, which he first named "Notation Painting" and later "New Epoch Art".

-Graham became a pioneer of the Australian artist run initiative movement, running The Queensberry Street Gallery in association with Victorian Printmakers' Group from 1973 until 1978.
+Graham was a pioneer of the Australian artist-run initiative movement and ran The Queensberry Street Gallery in association with Victorian Printmakers' Group from 1973 until 1978.

-In 2006, Graham's 1945 painting Peter Lalor Addressing the Miners Before Eureka featured in a major Australian travelling exhibition celebrating the 150th anniversary of the Eureka Stockade.
-This painting is also featured in Riot or Revolution, a dramatised history documentary on the Eureka Stockade directed by Don Parham and produced by Parham Media Productions in association with the Australian Broadcasting Corporation in 2005.
+In 2006, Graham's 1945 painting Peter Lalor Addressing the Miners Before Eureka was featured in a major Australian travelling exhibition celebrating the 150th anniversary of the Eureka Stockade.
+This painting is also featured in Riot or Revolution, a dramatized history documentary on the Eureka Stockade directed by Don Parham and produced by Parham Media Productions in association with the Australian Broadcasting Corporation in 2005.

 Early years

-Peter Graham was born 4 June 1925 and raised in the Melbourne suburb of Hartwell.
-He was awarded scholarship to Melbourne Technical College Art School for one year in 1939.
+Peter Graham was born 4 June 4, 1925 and raised in the Melbourne suburb of Hartwell.
+He was awarded a scholarship to Melbourne Technical College Art School for one year in 1939.
 He studied Hand Lithography with Ross McClintock Studios (Colour separation from artists' originals, drawn as lithographic plates – 24 sheet positives, etc.) between 1940 and 1941.
 Graham transferred his indenture to PhotoGravures Pty Ltd. in 1941.
-There, he was trained by master craftsmen in facsimile reproduction and pre-press Rotogravure techniques during war years.
-He received his Certificate of Completion of apprenticeship in 1946.
+There, he was trained by master craftsmen in facsimile reproduction and pre-press Rotogravure techniques during the war years.
+He received his Certificate of Completion of Apprenticeship in 1946.

 Between 1941 and 1946, Graham studied fine art with Victor Greenhalgh and John Rowell in night classes at Melbourne Technical College – figure and portraiture.

-In 1945, Graham joined the Victorian Artists Society, and exhibited his first painting in the Australia at War Exhibition at the National Gallery of Victoria.
-At the same time, he began his association with the Melbourne Social Realism group that included: Noel Counihan, Josl Berger, Victor O'Connor, Ma Mahood, Herbert McClintock, Rembrandt McClintock, Frank Andrew, and Nutta Buzzacott.
+In 1945, Graham joined the Victorian Artists Society and exhibited his first painting in the Australia at War Exhibition at the National Gallery of Victoria.
+At the same time, he began his association with the Melbourne Social Realism group, which included: Noel Counihan, Josl Berger, Victor O'Connor, Ma Mahood, Herbert McClintock, Rembrandt McClintock, Frank Andrew, and Nutta Buzzacott.
 He exhibited regularly at the Victorian Artists Society until 1947.

-In 1946, he was awarded the Ferntree Gully Art Prize for best watercolour, 'Back Streets of Hawthorn', a year later he was awarded The Herald prize for best drawing, 'The Smokers'.
+In 1946, he was awarded the Ferntree Gully Art Prize for best watercolour, 'Back Streets of Hawthorn'; a year later, he was awarded the Herald prize for best drawing, 'The Smokers'.
 He left for England with Grahame King in August 1947.